kimd61/14_week14homework/README.md

-# pokemon card collection tracker (updated week 12 homework)
+# pokemon card collection tracker (updated week 14 homework)

-a simple web application to track and manage your pokemon card collection.
+a simple web application to track and manage your collection.

 ## features